thehamzaq/Quantum_Machine_Learning/README.md

 ### User-specified components

 The orange boxes correspond to the components in which the users specify before compiling the program. `Phase` class contains the modules for the adaptive variable beam-splitter reflectivity estimation problem, which can be replaced with other problems.
-To select a problem of choice, replace `Phase()` by the constructor of the class in `main()` in the following line.
+To select a problem of choice, replace `festimation()` by the constructor of the class in `main()` in the following line.
 ```
 problem = new Phase(numvar, gaussian_rng, uniform_rng);
 ```